 Five Critical Dropship KPIs

-When putting together a supplier dropship program, there are some KPIs (key performance indicators) we suggest to help retail EDI and e-commerce managers.
-Tracking these will help you ensure that suppliers are doing their job and set you up for mutual success.
+When putting together a dropship program, there are some Key Performance Indicators (KPIs) we suggest to help retail EDI and e-commerce managers.
+Tracking these will ensure that your suppliers are doing their job and increase the likelihood of mutual success.

 1. Inventory Feed Score

-With drop shipping, a supplier maintains ownership and must set aside inventory, packaging materials and other resources.
-To adequately service customers, you need to have real-time visibility into inventory levels. .
-Make sure the vendors send inventory feeds as per their SLA (service level agreement) to give you an up-to-date view of what’s available.
+With dropshipping, a supplier maintains ownership and must set aside inventory, packaging materials, and other resources.
+To adequately service customers, you need to have real-time visibility into inventory levels.
+Make sure the suppliers send inventory feeds as per their SLA (service level agreement) to give you an up-to-date view of what’s available.

 2. Order Acknowledgment Speed

-One of the pain points retailers have noted in stories and blogs devoted to drop shipping is a lag when it comes to order acknowledgement.
-This step is crucial and sets the rest of the drop shipment process up for success.
-Use your dashboard to see how fast the vendors confirmed an order and ensure that the acknowledgement came within a mandated time frame.
+One of the pain points retailers have noted in stories and blogs devoted to dropshipping is a gap when it comes to order acknowledgement.
+This step is crucial and sets the rest of the dropship process up for success.
+Use your dashboard to see how fast the suppliers confirm an order and ensure that the acknowledgement came within a mandated time frame.

 3. Shipment Speed

-With drop shipment you are always on the clock.
-Customers expect to receive their order fast and in an orderly way with the capability see every part of the transaction Use your dashboard to see how quick an order went out the door and if the vendor shipped an item when agreed.
+With dropship, you are always on the clock.
+Customers expect to receive their order fast and in an orderly way with the capability view each step of the transaction, from order confirmation to shipment status.
+Use your dashboard to see how quickly an order went out the door and if the supplier shipped an item in the agreed upon time.

 4. Order Fill Rate

-Does the vendor maintain high enough order fill rate, a benchmark that shows how many customer orders are filled from available stock?
-Orders that are canceled or have items back-ordered will just create upset customers.
-Make sure the vendor’s order fill rate within acceptable range.
+Does the supplier maintain a high enough order fill rate, a benchmark that shows how many customer orders are filled from available stock?
+Orders that are canceled or include back-ordered items will just diminish customer satisfaction.
+Make sure the supplier’s order fill rate falls within an acceptable range.

-Your vendors want to get paid on-time and that means a clean order to shipment tracking number to invoice match.
-As with the rest of your compliance program, seamless order to small parcel shipment tracking to invoice documentation should be standard throughout the drop ship process.
-Monitor trends to identify vendor issues like product, price or quantity issues using purchase order and invoice match.
+Your suppliers want to get paid on-time and that means a clean order to shipment tracking number to invoice match.
+As with the rest of your compliance program, seamless order to small parcel shipment tracking to invoice documentation should be standard throughout the dropship process.
+Monitor trends to identify supplier issues like product, price or quantity issues using purchase order and invoice match.

 Accelerating Dropship Onboarding

-Retail EDI and e-commerce managers have already been implementing drop ship vendors and can expect that their programs will grow more as retailers look to drop ship to stay competitive.
-While many have taken an ad hoc approach to this process for a few key vendors, it’s time to establish a more programmatic approach.
-Gaining line of site to the process via KPI dashboards is a key piece of ensuring success.
+Retail EDI and e-commerce managers have already been partnering with dropship suppliers and can expect that their programs will continue to grow as retailers look to dropship to stay competitive.
+While many have taken an ad hoc approach to this process for a few key suppliers, it’s time to establish a more strategic approach.
+Gaining line of site to the process via KPI dashboards is a key piece of long-term success.